ibm-cloud-docs/codeengine/appdeploy-source.md

 For more information about required permissions for accessing image registries, see [Setting up authorities for image registries](/docs/codeengine?topic=codeengine-add-registry#authorities-registry).

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
-2. Select **Let's go**.
+2. Select **Start creating**.
-3. Select **Application**.
-4. Enter a name for the application.
-Use a name for your application that is unique within the project.
-5. Select a project from the list of available projects.
+3. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to deploy an app.
+4. Select **Application**.
+5. Enter a name for the application.
+Use a name for your application that is unique within the project.
-6. Select **Source code**.
+6. Select **Build container image from source code**.
 7. Click **Specify build details**.
 8. Select a source repository, for example `https://github.com/IBM/CodeEngine`.
 Because we are using sample source that does not require credentials, select `None` for the Code repo access.
 You can optionally provide a branch name.
 If you do not provide a branch name and you leave the field empty, {{site.data.keyword.codeengineshort}} automatically uses the default branch of the specified repository.
 Click **Next**.
 9. Select a strategy for your build and resources for your build.
 For more information about build options, see [Planning your build](/docs/codeengine?topic=codeengine-plan-build).
 Click **Next**.